school510587/BrlIMEHelper/readme.md

 Example 2: (not implemented yet)

 1. Set the output translation table to "Chinese (Taiwan, Mandarin)" without limit to the input translation table.
-2. In the general input mode, switch 微軟注音 to the native input mode.
+2. In the general input mode, switch Microsoft Phonetic IME to the native input conversion mode.
 3. On an edit control, type 5 characters as follows: `a&'=1`

 After the three steps, you would find that the composition window displays 中文 or other Chinese characters read as ㄓㄨㄥㄨㄣˊ.
 That is, the braille pattern of `a&'=1` is ⠁⠯⠄⠿⠂, which is the same as that of 中文.